ehtick/xeokit-fullprecision-alpha/README.md

 # Quick demo

-BIMData have generously provided us with an IFC model (see previous section) that is positioned far from the origin, resulting in geometry that has very large coordinate values, which therefore rely on full-precision in order to render without rounding jitter.
+BIMData have generously provided us with an IFC model (see: What this Solves) that is positioned far from the origin, resulting in geometry that has very large coordinate values, which therefore rely on full-precision in order to render without rounding jitter.